> A.L. Lloyd > Songs > The Oxford Tragedy

 John Kirkpatrick calls his version Ickfield Town, and it’s based on a version (Ekefield Town) from Harry Cox (born 1885) of Catfield, Norfolk.
 One of the greatest of the English traditional singers, farm worker Harry had a large and fine repertoire of songs, which he sang in his natural Norfolk dialect with a great deal of grace and beauty.
 John has added further words from two remarkable gypsy women, Phoebe Smith and Cecilia Costello.

 Jackie Oates and Alasdair Roberts sang The Butcher’s Boy in 2009 on her album Hyperboreans.
-She noted:
+This track was also included in 2010 on the Leigh Folk Festival compilation Horses & Hangings, Homicide & Hellfire.
+She noted on her album:

 Learnt from the singing of Elizabeth Stewart via a compilation of Scottish songs put together by Alasdair Roberts.
 Of all the murder ballads that I’ve come across, I have found this the most graphic and yet the most compelling.

 Jon Boden sang The Prentice Boy as the 1 September 2010 entry of his project A Folk Song a Day.
-This video shows Jon and The Remnant Kings performing The Prentice Boy at the A Folk Song A Day Midsummer Concert at Cecil Sharp House, London, on 23 June 2011:
+He also sang it in 2024 on his Hudson album with the Remnant Kings, Parlour Ballads.
+This video shows Jon and The Remnant Kings performing The Prentice Boy at the A Folk Song a Day Midsummer Concert at Cecil Sharp House, London, on 23 June 2011:

 Jess and Rich Arrowsmith sang Hanged I Should Be on their 2012 album Customs & Exercise.
 They noted: